 Yes, just like humans, cats can move their eyes from side to side and up and down.
 This range of motion is limited.

-How are cat eyes different to human eyes?
+How are cat eyes different from human eyes?

 The eyes of the cat differ from human eyes in several ways.